 €€+ | 4 Star | Rooftop Terrace | Modern

 Hotel Glam is centrally located in the middle of Via Nazionale between Piazza Repubblica and the Foro Imperiali.
 The rooms are sleek and highly curated with a contemporary design.
 The modern feel of the rooms is in stark contrast to the bright and sunny terrazza Monti.

 €€€€+ | 5 Star | Next to the Colosseum | Roman Luxury

-I like this hotel for the spacious rooms and the super nice spa that also has a Finnish sauna and Turkish bath available.
+I like this hotel for the spacious rooms and the super spa that also has a Finnish sauna and Turkish bath available.
 It’s a cool find here!
-This hotel is also ideally located near shops, galleries, and is about 15 minutes from all the key areas in Monti.
+This hotel is also ideally located close to shops and galleries.
+It is about 15 minutes from all the key areas in Monti.

 The Fifteen Keys Hotel